 When COVID-19 hit in 2020, my writing on Back Road Ramblers was drying up.
 Hard to write about amazing places around the country when you’re stuck in one state!

 Fortunately, Vermont is a beautiful state to be stuck in, and Vermont Explored is a passion project that makes me excited to get up every day!

 Eric Schatz – adventure partner and photographer-in-training

-Eric is my husband, as well as a full-time elementary school teacher.
+Eric is my husband, a former elementary school teacher, and a full-time home renovator here in southern Vermont.
 Even though he spent most of his life in the Hudson Valley of New York, he loves Vermont as much as I do!

 He helps with the blog in all kinds of ways – writing, editing, photography, and keeping the house tidy so I can work on the weekends.